qwertie/btree-typescript/readme.md

 - Throws an exception if you try to use `NaN` as a key, but infinity is allowed.
 - No dependencies.
 16K minified.
 - Includes a lattice of interfaces for TypeScript users (see below)
+- Supports diffing computation between two trees that is highly optimized for the case in which a majority of nodes are shared (such as when persistent methods are used).

 ### Additional operations supported on this B+ tree ###